The Fascinating History of Perfume

 During the Sui and Song dynasties, noble Chinese began to use personal perfumes, importing ingredients via the Silk Road.
 By the Yuan, Ming and Qing dynasties, fragrance use had begun to spread among the public.
 Oriental fragrances focused heavily on herbs and spices, many of which were also used for food and medicine.

-Medieval Europe and the Renaissance
+Medieval Europe: Perfumes of the Renaissance

 Around the 11th century A.D. during the Crusades, crusaders began to bring fragrance making materials and techniques back to Europe.
 They acquired these materials in the far and middle east, including the technique for distilling rose petals.